women’s cocoa cooperatives of the Dominican Republic

 In addition to cacao-based products, the women’s cocoa cooperative in El Siebo treats and distributes bottled water.
 This activity is an excellent income-generating stream for the group.
 El Siebo is an hour’s drive from Hato Mayor and a 90-minute drive from Punta Cana.
 As you can see from the photo below, there had been a fair amount of rain prior to my visit and the road was washed out in places, so it not a drive for the faint of heart.

 Another women’s cocoa cooperative that is struggling, but moving forward is the Chocal group of Altamira (in the Puerto Plata region of the Dominican Republic.)

 Chocal has a Spanish site at https://chocalaltamira.wordpress.com/el-origen-de-chocal/but my friend Donna Janke has an excellent post on her site about her visit to the women’s cocoa cooperative as part of ‘cruise voluntourism’ activities offered by Fathom Travel.

 The chocolate and cacao industry in the Dominican Republic is thriving, in part due to the efforts and guidance provided by the Comisión Nacional Del Cacao.
-I will share their story in this post.
+I share their story in this post.
 I hope that re-sharing this collection of DR posts will encourage all chocolate lovers to lend their support to the farmers growing this top grade cacao used by award-winning chocolate makers around the world.
 Thanks in advance for your support.